Vantiv/vantiv-sdk-for-python/README.md

-More examples can be found here https://github.com/LitleCo/vantiv-sdkv2-for-python/tree/9.0/samples More examples can be found here https://github.com/LitleCo/vantiv-sdkv2-for-python/tree/9.0/samples
+More examples can be found here https://github.com/LitleCo/vantiv-sdkv2-for-python/tree/9.0/samples

-Detail documents can be found here https://github.com/LitleCo/vantiv-sdkv2-for-python/tree/9.0/docs/html
+Detail documents can be found here https://github.com/LitleCo/vantiv-sdkv2-for-python/tree/9.0/docs/build/html

 Please contact Vantiv eCommerce with any further questions.
 You can reach us at SDKSupport@Vantiv.com